 One of the great things about mixology is the infinite number of ingredient to work with.
-One flavour that has been a favorite is caramel, or burnt sugar.
-This ingredient provides a number of benefits to any cocktail, including colour, mouth feel / texture and most importantly flavour!
+One flavour that has been a favourite is caramel or burnt sugar.
+This ingredient provides a number of benefits to any cocktail, including colour, mouthfeel/texture and most importantly flavour!
 I have created a simple recipe that is great to use in cocktails.

-To recipe is straight forward, but a few things should be mentioned prior to embarking on the preparation.
+The recipe is straightforward, but a few things should be mentioned prior to embarking on the preparation.
 The first thing to note is that molting sugar is the equivalent of culinary napalm.
 The temperature we will be working with is around 200°C (or 400°F), so work cautiously.

 Dark Caramel Syrup